Rand404/solid-octo-eureka/Constitution.md

 **I**.
 The Judicial Branch of the Confederacy is established apart from the Cabinet and Parliament to secure and ensure justice in the Confederacy and its government.\
 **II**.
 The Judiciary is comprised of a single court; the Supreme Court.
 This Court will oversee all cases within the region.\
 **III**.
-The Supreme Court is cromprised of 3 Justices who are democratically elected and serve 4 month terms.
+The Supreme Court is cromprised of 3 Justices who are democratically elected and serve 4 month terms with new elections being held at the nearest corresponding cabinet election following the end of a Court term.
+All Justices start and end their term at the same time.
 The Justices are all equal and no one individual holds authority over any other.\
 **IV**.
 On all proposed cases of a criminal and/or civil nature the Court will meet before trial and delegate a single Justice to preside over the case.
 The rulings and decisions of this trial may be appealed.
 Appeals are heard by all Justices who will then come to a final ruling.\
 **V**.
 On cases concerning the government and legislature, constitutional interpretations, impeachment cases and cases of treason all Justices will preside.\
 **VI**.
 The decisions and rulings of the Supreme Court made inside a Court of Law are the highest interpretation of the Constitution, and cannot be stricken down or amended by any other body other than the Supreme Court.